A vast and vibrant country, India and Indian culture attract many stereotypes.

 Indian people tend to have great English.
 Why?
 Because English is the second official language of India and is widely spoken across the country.

 The majority of schools across India teach students English right from the start of their formative years which means that it is possible to navigate the country using English alone and with no knowledge of any Indian language.

 However, it is important to acknowledge that literacy levels in India are very low which means that higher standards of English tend to be concentrated within those who are educated and working professionals.
 At the same time, with the influx of Western influences – mainly through the media – into the Indian subcontinent, English references are spreading throughout the different Indian classes.

-“Thank you, please come again!”
+2. “Thank you kindly, please come again!”